 7. Minimal Risk.
 With a lease option, you also have the right to exercise your option or not.
 If things aren’t working out, you can always give the property back to the seller.
 That being said, this scenario should be the exception rather than the rule.

-8. Less Repair Issues.
+8. Fewer Repair Issues.
 A lease option buyer is going to be hopefully, a future homeowner.
 In that regard, a strong lease option contract will stipulate that the end buyer is responsible for the small repairs.
 The original seller is then responsible for the large repairs such as furnaces, water heaters, etc. Be aware that this is great in writing but as a practical matter, you still may have to work out something with one of the parties if there are repair issues.

 9. End Buyers are Normally Higher Quality.
 Your standard end buyer is normally more stable both financially and as a future homeowner than a standard tenant.
 In that regard they normally, but not always, take better care of the property and pay more promptly than a standard tenant.
 You have to qualify them just a diligently, if not more than a standard rental tenant.